mre/endler.dev/content/2024/how-to-ask-good-questions/index.md

 You get deeper and deeper into the topic.
 You learn more about the person.
 You learn more about the topic.
-Step by step, you tap into some elses hard-earned wisdom.
+Step by step, you tap into someone else's hard-earned wisdom.
 Look at all the things you learned in such a short time!
 Their favorite sport, their childhood memories, their relationship with their dad, how to serve in table tennis, the most difficult angle to return a serve.
 If you followed up with "I like that too" you would have missed out on all of this and probably never had learned about it.